Skip to Content

 Photo by Shika Chan on Unsplash

 Plant some seasonal flowers, or add some perennial plants that are low maintenance but will still provide you with plenty of visual interest.
-If the side of your house is shady, consider adding some shade plants that will add a bright pop of color to the dark side of your house.
+If the side of your house is shady, consider adding some shade plants that will add a bright pop of color to the dark side of your house or put in a patch of artificial grass.
 If you are wanting to attract hummingbirds, check out my Hummingbird Garden post!

 Grow Up, Not Out